locaweb/multitenancy_tools/README.md

 Please note that this database will *be destroyed and recreated* on test execution.

-You can use `rake test` to run the tests.
+You can use `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.